grafana/writers-toolkit/docs/sources/review/lint-prose/index.md

 <!-- vale Grafana.Quotes = YES -->
 ```

-## Use Vale in VS Code
+## Use Vale in Visual Studio Code

-You can use Vale to lint your current document in VS Code.
+You can use Vale to lint your current document in Visual Studio Code.

 ### Before you begin

-If you are installing Vale on Linux, it may be possible to use the package repositories for your Linux distribution.
-The manual installation documented below is the preferred way to install Vale on Linux.
+If you are installing Vale on Linux, you may be able to install Vale from the package repositories for your Linux distribution.
+However, the following manual installation instructions are the preferred way to install Vale on Linux.

-{{% admonition type="note" %}}
+{{< admonition type="note" >}}
 The Vale Snap is out of date and not maintained.
 Don't install Vale using the Ubuntu Snap store.
-{{% /admonition %}}
+{{< /admonition >}}

-If you are installing Vale on macOS, make sure that [Homebrew](https://brew.sh/) is installed.
+If you are installing Vale on macOS, first install [Homebrew](https://brew.sh/).

-If you are installing Vale on Windows, make sure that [Chocolatey](https://chocolatey.org/install) is installed.
+If you are installing Vale on Windows, first install [Chocolatey](https://chocolatey.org/install).

-{{% admonition type="note" %}}
+{{< admonition type="note" >}}
 You can [download and manually install](https://vale.sh/docs/vale-cli/installation/#github-releases) Vale on Linux, macOS, or Windows.

-If you manually install Vale, you must configure your system to add Vale to your path or set the **Vale › Vale CLI: Path** in the Vale VS Code extension configuration.
+If you manually install Vale, you must configure your system to add Vale to your path or set the **Vale › Vale CLI: Path** in the Vale Visual Studio Code extension configuration.
-{{% /admonition %}}
+{{< /admonition >}}

-### Install and configure Vale in VS Code
+### Install and configure Vale in Visual Studio Code

 1. Clone the [Writer's Toolkit](https://github.com/grafana/writers-toolkit/) repository.